raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 draft = true
 image = "/uploads/proof-of-stake-vs-proof-of-work.png"
-tags = ["Proof of Work", "Proof of Stake"] title = "Proof of Stake vs Proof of Work: A look at the two different consensus algorithms" toc = true url = ""
+tags = ["Proof of Work", "Proof of Stake"] title = "Proof of Stake vs Proof of Work" toc = true url = "proof-of-stake-vs-proof-of-work"

 +++
-**Proof of Work (PoW)** and **Proof of Stake (PoS)** are two different consensus algorithms that secure a blockchain network.
+**Proof of Work (PoW) and Proof of Stake (PoS) are two different consensus algorithms that secure a blockchain network.
 Proof of Stake is gaining popularity recently because it requires less energy than proof of work, but there are some trade-offs to consider.
-In this article, we'll explore the differences between these two algorithms in more detail.
+In this article, we'll explore the differences between these two algorithms in more detail.**

 ## Proof of Stake VS Proof of Work: The Basics